jaidensiu/World-Countries-App/README.md

 # World Countries App

-An Android app that displays country details from a GraphQL API.
+An Android app that displays country details and view a selected country on a map.

 ## Demo